 6th, 7th, and 8th graders should expect homework nightly.
-6th graders can expect 60-80 minutes, 7th graders and 8th graders can expect 60-90 minutes
+6th graders can expect 60-80 minutes, 7th graders and 8th graders can expect 60-90 minutes of homework per night.
+Subjects include math, science, social studies, language arts, health, and literature.
+We recommend that parents check student planners for daily assignments.

-Requests for homework for students, who miss school due to illness, must be made 24 hours in advance.
+Please note: Requests for homework for students, who miss school due to illness, must be made 24 hours in advance.
+TEACHERS DO NOT PROVIDE HOMEWORK FOR STUDENTS WHO ARE AWAY FROM SCHOOL FOR VACATIONS.